ess-dmsc-dram/data-reduction-hardware-requirements/benchmarks/SNSPowderReduction_bench.md

 size of the parallel portion of the computational work increases.
 The times per event in panel (d) go below 0.1 &mu;s for NCPU > ~4 as long as the number of events is high enough.

+The timings from panel (e) are taken from Mantid directly (i.e. what is prints out in the log) for the `FilterBadPulses` algorithm.
+This was then simply divided by the number of events.

 The number of bins here was 7728.

 The table containing the data is `SNSPowderReduction_bench.txt`: